 UTA has many academic support services available for fall and these will mostly be virtual.
-Please refer to the Student Resources page and click on the Student Services Guide (downloadable on the right side of the page).
+Please refer to the Student Resources page.
 This will continue to be updated with information for summer and fall.
 You may also visit the websites for the I.D.E.A.S.
 Center, the Academic Success Center and resources for becoming a successful e-learner.

 Further inquiries may be directed to:

 UTA has canceled all events on campus for the month of July, in accordance with local, regional and national health guidelines.
 When possible, the University is working with organizers to reschedule their events for later dates.

 Moving forward, UTA officials are planning to issue cancellation decisions by the first day of the month prior to when the event is scheduled.
 For example, the University plans to make decisions on August events by July 1.
 The University will follow local, state and federal guidelines in determining whether it is safe and appropriate to host events.